Email FacebookTwitterMenu burgerClose thin

 Why You Might Not Want To Pay Off a Mortgage

-All of that said, sometimes it might actually be a good idea hold off on those early or extra payments.
+All of that said, sometimes it might be a good idea to hold off on those early or extra payments.
 Paying off your mortgage early means dedicating extra cash each month to reducing your mortgage.
 Remember that your contract with the bank is a contract.
 It can’t increase your principal, and unless you have a variable interest rate it can’t increase your payments.
 This is a fixed, known expense that you can plan and budget for.
 There are four common rationales for not paying off your mortgage early.

-Retirement Savings
+1. Retirement Savings

 Why You Might Not Want to Pay Off a Mortgage

 This is probably the most compelling example.
-Most Americans don’t have enough saved for retirement, and sooner or later that will become a crisis for each individual household without enough money.
+Most Americans don’t have enough saved for retirement, and sooner or later that will become a crisis for each household without enough money.
 This is particularly true if you’re in your 30s or 40s.
 With several decades left to build wealth in your IRA or 401(k), you still have enough time to build up a solid nest egg, but you need to get started now.

 Make a retirement plan, then see where you are.
 If you need to make catch-up contributions, it might be very wise to prioritize those over accelerated mortgage payments.

-Credit Cards and Student Loans
+2. Credit Cards and Student Loans

 Unlike a mortgage, this is all unsecured debt.
 If you want to move, you can sell your house and (hopefully) use those proceeds to pay off the mortgage.
 Nothing short of bankruptcy can make credit card debt go away, and when it comes to student loans not even that.

 Student debt, meanwhile, has average interest rates of between 4% and 7%.
-These are higher interest rates than most mortgages, and often apply to five- or six-figures of debt.
+These are higher interest rates than most mortgages and often apply to five- or six-figures of debt.
 If you owe $90,000 at a 7% interest rate, it can erode your finances with breathtaking speed.
 The debt on a credit card compounds quickly, while a student loan is essentially like carrying a high-interest mortgage.
 Both are worth prioritizing.

-Emergency Savings
+3. Emergency Savings

 The rule of thumb is that your emergency fund should have anywhere from four to six months’ worth of living expenses saved up in it.
 This is too ambitious for man people; saving up half a year’s income in cash is a big lift.
 However, you should be able to get by for a while in case of job loss, and you need to be able to handle unexpected expenses.
 This is particularly true if you’re a homeowner.
 You don’t want to get caught flat-footed if a pipe bursts or the roof starts to leak.